MylesJP/canonical-openstack-docs/ci/README.md

 ```

 > The `docs-view` block is what appears in the docs.
-> The `docs-exec` block is what actually runs — but they usually mirror each other closely.
+> The `docs-exec` block is what actually runs — but they should mirror each other closely.

 ## Creating or Editing a Snippet

-Create a new file like `how-to/snippets/my-feature.task.sh`:
+Create a new file like `how-to/snippets/secrets.task.sh`:

 ```bash